 Opening Hours: Tuesday–Saturdays, 13:00-21:00, Sundays 11:00-19:00

-Alt Art Space presents Ahmet Öğüt, Round-the-clock, a major exhibition of mostly newly commissioned works, sculptures, installation and video, that collectively reflect on temporality, injustice and resistance.
+Protocinema presents Ahmet Öğüt, Round-the-clock at Alt Art Space.
+Round-the-clock a major exhibition of mostly newly commissioned works, sculptures, installation and video, that collectively reflect on temporality, injustice and resistance.

 Ahmet Öğüt’s While Others Attack (Diğerleri Saldırırken), 2016 installation is made up a series of bronze sculptures.
 These abstract-figurative sculptures are based on archival photographs of people being attacked by police dogs during historical protests from South Africa’s Cape Town to Alabama’s Birmingham during the Civil Rights Movements.
 Cast in bronze, associations with public monuments or aristocratic busts suggest perpetual struggle.
 In early September these sculptures will give way to one of the two channel animation United (Müşterek), 2016, shown simultaneously at 11th Gwangju Biennale, South Korea and Alt art space, and Yama, Marmara Pera Hotel, Turkey, that is an animation about lives lost in protests in both countries.

 Another new work, For Six Months (Altı Aylık), 2016 consists of street signs of former art spaces: museums, galleries, foundations, nonprofits or artist-run spaces, mapping what appeared and disappeared in Istanbul’s cultural life and the economic, social and political affects. Öğüt’s work takes on an palpable dimension, given that Alt is a new art space facing the same uncertainty of previous spaces.